nachikethKarthik/Learning-Github/README.md

 # Welcome to the learning github repository !
 If you are an absolute newbie to git and github this is the  place for you.
 Here i have documented the learnings and steps i took to learn all about this version control system.
-Feel free to diverge from my path wherever necessary it matches your use needs.
+Feel free to diverge from my path wherever necessary if it doesnt match your use needs.

 ## What exactly is Git
 - Git is a free and open source version control system.